Luismbpr/Luismbpr/README.md

 # About me
 - Hi, I’m @Luismbpr
-- I’m interested in Data Analysis, Machine Learning, Deep Learning, and other related topics.
+- I’m interested in Data Analysis, Data Science, Machine Learning, Deep Learning, and other related topics.
-- 🌱 I’m currently learning about Python, ML and Deep Learning.
+- 🌱 I’m currently learning more Data Science, Big Data topics, and improving on what I already know by doing projects.
 - 📫 How to reach me.
 You can reach me via Github messages at the moment.

 <!---